 You’ll sleep easy knowing your pup isn’t taking their boredom out on the couch cushions as they work to unbury the treats in a rolled-up bath towel.

 Book a trusted pet sitter on moving day

 Even with extensive planning and stress relief efforts, moving day can still send well-behaved pups into a tailspin.
 Scheduling boarding or pet-sitting ahead of time can give your dog a calm space to relax while you unpack box after box.
 Plus, you’ll avoid fearful runaway incidents and anxiety episodes, as you continuously run in and out of your new home.

-The bottom line about cross-country moves for your pets
+The bottom line about a cross-country move with a dog

 Moving is a stressful endeavour for everyone involved—including your canine companion.
 And managing a cross-country move with a dog is more of a challenge.
 Prepare ahead of time to minimise stress for your and your pet.
 You can take numerous anxiety-busting actions, like maintaining routine and purchasing stimulating toys to ward off any potential anxiety before the big day.

 Click here to learn more about dog sitter services through HousesitMatch.com

 Click here to learn more about becoming a dog sitter with HousesitMatch.com